Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Conceptual Architecture

 \section{Conceptual Architecture}

-By studying 29 DLT systems that academic literature covered at time of writing this paper (c.f.
-Table \ref{tab:class_consensus}), a conceptual architecture\footnote{ISO/IEC/IEEE 42010:2011 standard \cite{iso2011ieee}} is introduced in this section.
-The architecture contains a set of four key components, their interrelationships and embodiment into the distributed ledger design space.
+By studying 50 DLT systems (see Table 1 in Supplementary Material for an overview of these systems), a conceptual architecture is introduced in this section.
+The architecture is composed of a set of four key components and shows, how they relate to each other as well as how they are positioned in the distributed ledger design space.
 The architecture is depicted in Figure \ref{fig:concept}.
 The four components are illustrated in the rest of this section.

 \textit{Action component}.
-A human or machine actor performs an action in the real world (Arrow (A) in Figure \ref{fig:concept}), for example planting a tree or doing a monetary transaction.
-Here, at the border between real world and digital world, the action gets a digital representation, which is referred to as claim.
+A human or machine performs an action in the real world (Arrow A in Figure \ref{fig:concept}), for example planting a tree or carrying out a monetary transaction.
+Here, at the border between the real world and digital world, the action is represented digitally, and is referred to as claim.

 \textit{Consensus component}.
-Claims are broadcast to all nodes in the network that can participate in the consensus mechanism (Arrow (B)).
-These nodes (referred to as miners in Bitcoin or minters in Peercoin) collect these claims for writing them to the distributed ledger.
+Claims are broadcast to all nodes in the network that can participate in the consensus mechanism (Arrow B).
+These nodes (referred to as miners in Bitcoin or minters in Peercoin) collect these claims to write them to the distributed ledger.

 \textit{Distributed ledger component}.
-Only at this point, the actual distributed ledger (or blockchain in the case of blockchain-type DLT systems) comes into play.
-Participants of the consensus combine these claims to entries (referred to as blocks in Bitcoin) and write them to the distributed ledger (Arrow (C)).
+Participants in the consensus mechanism combine these claims into entries (referred to as blocks in Bitcoin) and write them to the distributed ledger (Arrow C).
 This representation of the claim on the distributed ledger is called a transaction.
-Transactions and objects existing on the distributed ledger are referred to as on-chain, in contrast to off-chain objects, existing on the consensus or action component.
+Transactions and their containing objects (e.g. smart contracts) that exist on the distributed ledger are referred to as on-chain, in contrast to off-chain objects, which exist on the Consensus or Action component.